Neutral / cushion / high arch

 Presenting a standard running shoe length, the Speed 500 Ignite NightCat assures a comfortable fit for runners with a narrow to medium foot volume.
 The shoe comes in width profiles of D – Medium for men and B – Medium for women.

 Introducing EverTrack+, the outsole of the Puma Speed 500 Ignite NightCat offers durability in the high-wear areas, thus decreasing the chances of damage and abrasion.
+This outsole compound is also integrated into some of the Puma running shoes.

 The injection-blown EVA rubber enables adequate traction for a fast and efficient run, even in winter conditions.